 The first documented Shamos outside of Japan were noted by German poultry author Bruno Duringen.
 He wrote that the first breeding pairs of Shamos arrived in Germany in March 1884 and were owned by the Countess of Ulm-Erbach.
-It is not until 1953 that a second importation of Shamos to Germany is recorded; this time the owner of the Hagenbeck Zoo was able to obtain birds from the Tokyo Zoo.
+It was not until 1953 that a second German importation of Shamos is recorded when the owner of the Hagenbeck Zoo was able to obtain birds from the Tokyo Zoo.

 In 1941, to protect the breed from possible extinction, the Japanese government placed the breed under protection of law.
-The first Shamos known in America returned home with G.I.s after World War II; some probably being transported as eggs in a pocket.
+The first Shamos known in America returned home with G.I.s after World War II, some probably being transported in the pockets of returning soldiers.
 In America’s south, the breed was admired and became popular for crossbreeding to produce superior fighting stock.
-Even today the majority of Shamos in America can be found in southern states.
+Even today, the majority of Shamos in America can be found in southern states.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.